She wrote the world's first computer program — in 1837.

 Sophie Germain was a French mathematician best known for her discovery of a special case in Fermat's last theorem that is now called Germain's theorem and for her pioneering work in the theory of elasticity.

 Germain's fascination with math began when she was only 13 years old.
-As a young woman in the early 1800s, Germain's interest in science and mathematics wasn't well received by her parents, and she wasn't allowed to receive a formal education in the subject.
+As a young woman in the early 1800s, Germain's interest in science and mathematics was not well received by her parents, and she was not allowed to receive a formal education in the subject.

 In 1816, Germain won a contest to come up with a mathematical explanation for a set of unusual images created by German physicist Ernst Chladni.
 It was Germain's third try to solve the puzzle, which she did by correcting her previous errors.
 Although her third solution still contained minor discrepancies, the judges were impressed and deemed it worthy of a prize.